JacobZuo/Tracking/README.md

 ```
 #### 2.3.5 Tracking with local maximal

-You can find the object without the local maximal method.
+You can find the object with the local maximal method.

 ```matlab
 Tracking(FileName,'Method','LocalMaximal');